-Please attached supporting documentation to this form to support the responses provided, as applicable.
-If the investigation was initiated from a dry-weather outfall screening, attached the associated Outfall Reconnaissance Form.
-Maintain form and documentation in files.
+Note: Attach supporting documentation to this form for responses provided, as applicable.
+If the investigation was initiated from a dry-weather outfall screening, attach the associated Outfall Reconnaissance Form.

 Appendix C: SWPPP Assessment Form

 Annual SWPPP Assessment Form: Determination of the Presence of High Priority Facilities with High Potential for Discharging Pollutants